The Best ADN-to-MSN Programs for 2025

 Accreditation

 Accreditation indicates that a program successfully prepares students for a career in nursing.
-Most employers only hire graduates from accredited programs.
+Most employers only hire graduates from accredited programs, and you need an accredited nursing degree to qualify for professional certification and licensure.

 Program Length